What Is a Tummy Tuck?

 Occasionally some men and women are candidates for the mini-abdominoplasty, also known as a mini tummy tuck.
 This procedure requires a smaller incision very similar to a c-section incision low on the abdominal wall.
 A mini-abdominoplasty takes approximately one to two hours in surgery.
 During the procedure, the skin is lifted only up to the navel area, and the rectus abdominus muscle is tightened up to this level.
 The skin is then pulled down snuggly and excess tissue is removed.
 The umbilicus (navel) remains in the same position and is unaltered.
 The incision is located on the lower abdomen just above the pubic area or is placed just below any prior c-section scar.

 Typically, the incision length for a mini-abdominoplasty is shorter than a full abdominoplasty and is very easily hidden under a bikini bottom or revealing underwear.
 All incisions are closed with absorbable sutures.
 Usually, one small drain is placed during surgery, which is removed 4 or 5 days post-operatively.
-Dr. Zemmel will determine whether a full abdominoplasty or a mini-abdominoplasty will yield the best results for you.
+Your surgeon will determine whether a full abdominoplasty or a mini-abdominoplasty will yield the best results for you.

 What Can I Expect After Tummy Tuck Surgery?

 Patients who undergo abdominoplasty or a combination of procedures, such as in the comprehensive mommy makeover, will stay overnight in the hospital.
-Dr. Zemmel admits all tummy tuck and combination body contouring patients overnight to the hospital.
-He will ensure that your pain is well-controlled with both IV and oral medications.
+Dr. Zemmel and Dr. Reddy admit all tummy tuck and combination body contouring patients overnight to the hospital.
+They will ensure that your pain is well-controlled with both IV and oral medications.
 You will have IV nausea medicine, if needed, and you will receive IV fluids overnight.
 Keeping you hydrated immediately after surgery is an important part of your initial recovery.
 A team of nurses will monitor you throughout the night.
-You will then be seen in the morning by Dr. Zemmel and his team and discharged home when ready.
+You will then be seen in the morning by your surgeon and discharged home when ready.
 Your first follow-up appointment will be 5 or 6 days after going home.

 Most sutures used to close the incisions are absorbable, and only a few small ones will be removed 5 to 7 days after surgery.
 All body contouring patients will then wear a light compression garment after surgery for 3 to 4 weeks’ time.